 Virtual Family Assistance Center provides resources to those struggling with loss and grief due to the pandemic

-The American Red Cross in Rhode Island is launching a Virtual Family Assistance Center to support Rhode Island families struggling with loss and grief due to the ongoing coronavirus pandemic.
+NEW JERSEY, June 2, 2020 — The American Red Cross New Jersey Region, together with state officials, is offering New Jersey resources in a Virtual Family Assistance Center launched to support families struggling with loss and grief due to the ongoing coronavirus pandemic.

-“This is an incredibly difficult time for everyone, but especially for those who have lost a loved one due to COVID-19,” said Susan Roberts, Executive Director, American Red Cross in Rhode Island.
-“Not only have these families experienced the unexpected passing of a loved one but are also facing additional challenges caused by this public health emergency.
-We’re proud to work with our community leaders and partners to provide comfort and support to these families across Rhode Island during these difficult times.”
+“These are trying times for us all, but especially difficult for those who have lost a loved one due to COVID-19,” said Rosie Taravella, CEO, American Red Cross New Jersey Region.
+“Not only have these families experienced the unexpected passing of a loved one, but they are also facing additional challenges caused by this public health emergency.
+We want them to know that there are compassionate people who wish to help them.”

 Many families have experienced a disrupted bereavement and grief process due to restrictions related to COVID-19.
-To help, the Red Cross has set up a virtual team of specially trained mental health, spiritual care and health services volunteers who are:
+To help, the Red Cross New Jersey Region has set up a virtual team of specially-trained mental health, spiritual care and health services volunteers who are:

-All Family Assistance Center support will be provided virtually, is completely confidential and free.
+All Family Assistance Center support will be provided virtually and is completely confidential and free.

 About the American Red Cross:

 The American Red Cross shelters, feeds and provides emotional support to victims of disasters; supplies about 40 percent of the nation’s blood; teaches skills that save lives; provides international humanitarian aid; and supports military members and their families.
 The Red Cross is a not-for-profit organization that depends on volunteers and the generosity of the American public to perform its mission.
 For more information, please visit redcross.org or cruzrojaamericana.org, or visit us on Twitter at @RedCross.

 About the American Red Cross in New Jersey: